mattm1346/Rock-Paper-Scissors/README.md

 ![Options](assets/images/screenshots/all-hands.png)
 ___

+## Future Development

+*Hand-shake animation*

+I would like to add an animation to the game that makes both the hands shake up and down after the player selects an option for a few seconds before the hands update.

+*High-score*

+Initially, one of the user stories was to implement a high-score feature that records the player's high score.
+I decided to not implement this feature because there is already a player score that resets after 5 tries.
+By adding more scores I feel the user may get confused.

+___
 ## Testing

 The html and css code have been tested and validated via [W3C](https://validator.w3.org/) and returned with no errors.